NegarMirgati/CMPUT_174_LSS/README.md

 8. Change the `col_names` variable at the top of the script according to step 1
 9. Check out the `is_lost` function and change it to match your desired criteria for what counts as a lost student.
 10. Check out the `change_quantile` function call.
 You can remove it or choose another grade item

+### newly_joined_students
+To use this script, you need the two csv files containing the list of students from yesterday and today.
+The script simply compares the two lists and find all students that are in today's list and not in yesterday's list.

 ## Helpful Tricks